 Option 2: Xintiandi.
 If Tianzifang is the cool hipster younger sis, Xintiandi is the classy put-together older sis.
 Xintiandi is less about the charm of food stand-studded alleyways and more about the comfort of higher-end dining.
 Like Tianzifang, Xintiandi is also a complex of repurposed shikumen homes, now filled with boutiques and well-known restaurants.
 Many restaurants offer outdoor seating, where you can ponder the interesting juxtapositions in a place where a Wolfgang Puck restaurant and a Starbucks are the modern tenants of traditionally Shanghainese housing.

 Option 3: Head back to the Fumin and Donghu area where you had lunch.
 Return to Jing’an Temple station on Line 2 from Nanjing East Road station, a short walk from the Bund.
 As you exit the station on Nanjing West Road, you’ll notice Jing’an Temple all lit up by night – and it is BREATHTAKING.
 After gawking at the temple – for at least the second time in the day – head to one of the places I mentioned above in the French Concession for dinner and drinks.
 Many of these places will have happy hour specials until 8 pm, so take advantage!

-This itinerary for Sunday in Shanghai gives you a taste of Shanghai’s most famous sights along with some go-tos for expats and locals.
+This itinerary for a day in Shanghai gives you a taste of the city’s most famous sights along with some go-tos for expats and locals.
 I hope you enjoy Shanghai as much as I did!